janaSunrise/maze-generation-algorithm/README.md

 ![The Maze demo](https://github.com/janaSunrise/maze-generation-algorithm/blob/main/resources/maze.gif)

-## Install
+## Installation

 The project uses pipenv for dependencies.
+If you don't have it yet, Use `pip install pipenv` to install `pipenv`.

 Here's how to install the dependencies.

 ```sh
 pipenv sync -d